benripka/ReinforcementLearningNotes/notes.md

 $$
 V(S_t) = V(S_t) + \alpha[R_{t+1} + \gamma V(s_{t+1}) - V(S_t)]
 $$

+<h2>Prediction with Function Approximation</h2>

 - **Function Approximation:** Function approximation introduces a new way to update the value of states.
 Previously and update only improved the value on one state.
 Functino approximation allows for the rewards recieved from one state-transition to affect the values of multiple states.
 Therefore the method can gain an understanding of features of the environment that might transcend states.
 To approximate a state-action value function, you use passed experience as the training data for some kind of supervised learning methods (neural nets, etc.).
+The big thing with function approximation is that it does not compute the value of each state.
+It computes the value of many states according to a weight vector.
+Now Ultimatly the relationship between the weight vector and the state space can be anything, and is what will be used to define features of a state space.
+Some convenient functions of state space and weights will be given later (linear, tilecoding, FNN, etc.)
 - **Prediction Objective:** There is an inherent tradeoff from using function approximation instead of tabular methods.
 Since there is usually less weights than states, by changing the weights to make the estimate of one states value higher, we inevitably make the estimate of another state worse.
 This means we now need some way to tell which states are important, and which are not.
 To do so we have the mean square value error, which is computed using the probability distribution $\mu(s)$ that is chosen to represent how relevant a state is.
+It gives a probability for each state that will atenuate its value in the sum, putting less imporatance on that state.
 It is often chosen to give an idea of how frequently a state is visited by the agent.
 With it we can compute a standard error of the estimated value function, where errors in states we give more of a fuck about are more heavily represented:

 $$
 VE(w)=\sum_{s\in S}\mu(s)[v_\pi(s)-v(s, w)]^2
+$$
+- **Stochastic Gradient descent** is a really important algorithm that can be used to update the weights that are being used to represent the features of the state space, in order to improve the systems performance with respect to its loss function.
+The reason we cannot use the old value function updates is that in function approximation we evaluate the value of SETS of weighted states rather than individual states.
+So previously we would see that the agent got a better reward when it went to a given state so therefore that state would become more valuable.
+That was all well and good but NOW the only way we have to update a states value is by adjusting the weights, which will inherently effect the value of other states as well.
+In order to achieve an update that makes sense, we'll need to know how much varying a given weight effects the loss function.
+This can be achieved by the **gradient** of the weight vector in each state.
+So for each weight, we'll add to it the error in the estimated value function, attenuated by the amount that that specific weight actually effects the loss function.
+This is seen below:
+$$
+\begin{aligned} \mathbf{w}_{t+1} & \doteq \mathbf{w}_{t}-\frac{1}{2} \alpha \nabla\left[v_{\pi}\left(S_{t}\right)-\hat{v}\left(S_{t}, \mathbf{w}_{t}\right)\right]^{2} \\ &=\mathbf{w}_{t}+\alpha\left[v_{\pi}\left(S_{t}\right)-\hat{v}\left(S_{t}, \mathbf{w}_{t}\right)\right] \nabla \hat{v}\left(S_{t}, \mathbf{w}_{t}\right) \end{aligned}
 $$

 - This function now presents the goal of RL with function approximations: Find the weights w that will minimize this error.
 This will look like $VE(w^*) \leq VE(w)$.
 In function approximation you use update the weights in the direction of te gradient.
 This is called **gradient descent**.
 Below the value of $U_t$ is some approximation of the actual weight values $V(s, w)$.

 $$